ircv3/ircv3-specifications/extensions/setname.md

 In order to take full advantage of the `SETNAME` message, clients must be modified to support it.
 The proper way to do so is this:

-1) Enable the `draft/setname` capability at capability negotiation time during the login handshake.
+1) Enable the `setname` capability at capability negotiation time during the login handshake.

 2) On receipt of a server-to-client `SETNAME` message, update the realname